vinarmani/truf-node/scripts/deploy_instructions.md

 This step will process ./produce_source_maps/categories-tables-us.csv and generate a file called `all_tables.csv` which contains data to:

 - fetch data from database
-- create composed schemas
+- create composed stream contracts

 ```shell
 python ./produce_source_maps/process_all.py
 ```

-Feel free to inspect the output, as it contains pretty much all the information you need to deploy and query schemas.
+Feel free to inspect the output, as it contains pretty much all the information you need to deploy and query contracts.

 This does NOT need to be committed.